Celebrating 66 Years of Tradition

 Volunteering is another large component of the event.
 Planning and keeping this annual event in motion involves the energy of many community members.
 Over the years there have been so many individuals who have lent their time and have contributed to the success and growth of this wonderful tradition.

-Photos on this website have been supplied by WMCT-TV.
+Many of the photos on this website have been supplied by WMCT-TV.